stackanna/MechaCar_Statistical_Analysis/README.md

 Using our knowledge of R, we performed t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
 All of the t-tests we performed proved that there was no statistical difference from the population mean of 1500.
 The p-values are not statistically significant enough to reject the null hypothesis.

-Deliverable 3 Requirements
-You will earn a perfect score for Deliverable 3 by completing all requirements below:

-An RScript is written for t-test that compares all manufacturing lots against mean PSI of the population (5 pt) An RScript is written for three t-tests that compare each manufacturing lot against mean PSI of the population (10 pt) There is a summary of the t-test results across all manufacturing lots and for each lot (5 pt) Deliverable 4: Design a Study Comparing the MechaCar to the Competition (20 points) Deliverable 4 Instructions

-Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

-Follow the instructions below to complete Deliverable 4.

-In your README, create a subheading ## Study Design: MechaCar vs Competition.
+## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+How will the MechaCar will perform against the competition?
+In your study design, analyzing critically about what metrics would be of interest to a consumer: such as, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:

 What metric or metrics are you going to test?

+- We would test metrics like the most common issues with vehicles & the costs to repair them.

 What is the null hypothesis or alternative hypothesis?

+- There is a statistical difference between repairs made & cost variances of the MechCar prototype to most popular vehicles currently on the road.

 What statistical test would you use to test the hypothesis?
 And why?

+- It would make most sense to run a Multiple Linear Regression & Pearsons coefficients to test our hypothesis so we can confirm if there is a statistical difference to reject or fail to reject our null hypothesises.

 What data is needed to run the statistical test?

-You will earn a perfect score for Deliverable 4 by completing all requirements below:

-The statistical study design has the following:
-A metric to be tested is mentioned (5 pt)
-A null hypothesis or an alternative hypothesis is described (5 pt) A statistical test is described to test the hypothesis (5 pt) The data for the statistical test is described (5 pt) Submission
-Once you’re ready to submit, make sure to check your work against the rubric to ensure you are meeting the requirements for this Challenge one final time.
-It’s easy to overlook items when you’re in the zone!

-As a reminder, the deliverables for this Challenge are as follows:

-Deliverable 1: Linear Regression to Predict MPG Deliverable 2: Summary Statistics on Suspension Coils Deliverable 3: T-Test on Suspension Coils
-Deliverable 4: Design a Study Comparing the MechaCar to the Competition Upload the following to your MechaCar_Statistical_Analysis GitHub repository:

-The MechaCarChallenge.RScript file.
-An updated README.md that has the written summaries for Deliverables 1, 2, and 3 and your design for a statistical study comparing vehicle performance of the MechaCars against other manufacturers’ vehicles.
-To submit your challenge assignment in Canvas, click Submit, then provide the URL of your MechaCar_Statistical_Analysis GitHub repository for grading.
-Comments are disabled for graded submissions in BootCampSpot.
-If you have questions about your feedback, please notify your instructional staff or the Student Success Manager.
-If you would like to resubmit your work for an improved grade, you can use the Re-Submit Assignment button to upload new links.
-You may resubmit up to 3 times for a total of 4 submissions.
+- We would need the data of the MechaCar prototpyes performance and repair costs over time compared to competitors.